tredontho/purescript-book/text/chapter6.md

   uncons = String.uncons
 ```

-The `Stream` module defines a class `Stream` which identifies types which look like streams of elements, where elements can be pulled from the front of the stream using the `uncons` function.
+The `Stream` module defines a class `Stream` which identifies types that look like streams of elements, where elements can be pulled from the front of the stream using the `uncons` function.

 Note that the `Stream` type class is parameterized not only by the type of the stream itself, but also by its elements.
 This allows us to define type class instances for the same stream type but different element types.

 The module defines two type class instances: an instance for arrays, where `uncons` removes the head element of the array using pattern matching, and an instance for String, which removes the first character from a String.

-We can write functions which work over arbitrary streams.
-For example, here is a function which accumulates a result in some `Monoid` based on the elements of a stream:
+We can write functions that work over arbitrary streams.
+For example, here is a function that accumulates a result in some `Monoid` based on the elements of a stream:

 ```haskell
 import Prelude